danielbodnar/awesome-stars/README.md

 ## ui-design

+- [jameskokoska/Cashew](https://github.com/jameskokoska/Cashew) - 💸 An app created to help users manage a budget and purchases
 - [evolus/pencil](https://github.com/evolus/pencil) - The Pencil Project's unique mission is to build a free and opensource tool for making diagrams and GUI prototyping that everyone can use.
 - [saadeghi/daisyui](https://github.com/saadeghi/daisyui) - 🌼 🌼 🌼 🌼 🌼  The most popular, free and open-source Tailwind CSS component library
 - [IBM/carbon-ui-builder](https://github.com/IBM/carbon-ui-builder) - Build Carbon UI components for your product in a fraction of time that it normally takes.